Quruli

 Quruli (くるり, Kururi) is a Japanese rock band formed in Kyoto in 1996.
 It has been a duo consisting of original members Shigeru Kishida and Masashi Sato since March 2021.
-They have been signed to Speedstar Records since 1998.
+They have been signed to Speedstar Records since 1998 to 2024.
 In 2003, Quruli were ranked number 74 on a list of the top 100 Japanese pop acts by HMV Japan.

 Career

 After meeting at "Rock Commune," Ritsumeikan University's music club, Shigeru Kishida, Masashi Satō, and Nobuyuki Mori formed the original three-piece band.
 The name "Quruli," an onomatopoeic word expressing rotation, was taken from a sign in the Kyoto Municipal Subway.
 In October 1998, Quruli released the single 東京 ("Tokyo") on Victor Entertainment's Speedstar Records.
 They released their first major label album, さよならストレンジャー ("Goodbye Stranger") in 1999.

 Quruli released the albums 図鑑 ("Picture Book") in 2000, produced by Jim O'Rourke, and Team Rock in 2001.
 According to music critic Ian Martin, Picture Book remains one of the most frequently cited influences for Japanese alt-rock bands.
 During the production of the 2001 film The World is Mine, Quruli added guitarist Tasshin Ōmura to its lineup.
 In 2002, Mori left the band.

 In 2003, after a trip to England, Quruli returned with a single, How to Go, and created the soundtrack for ジョゼと虎と魚たち ("Josee, the Tiger and the Fish").
 After working with a number of session drummers, Quruli officially added drummer Christopher McGuire to their lineup in November 2003.
 In 2004 Quruli released the album アンテナ ("Antenna").
 After the tour for the album was completed, McGuire left the group.

 2005 saw the release of several Quruli singles along with a new album, Nikki, released in December of that year.
 At the last day of 2006, Tasshin Ōmura left the band.
 In 2007 Quruli released a new album, ワルツを踊れ Tanz Walzer ("Dancing the Waltz"), recorded in Vienna with the Ambassade Orchester Wien.
 They joined forces again in 2008 to put out the live album Philharmonic or die.